aXu-AP/godot-docs/classes/class_environment.rst

 - |void| **set_glow_enabled**\ (\ value\: :ref:`bool<class_bool>`\ )
 - :ref:`bool<class_bool>` **is_glow_enabled**\ (\ )

 If ``true``, the glow effect is enabled.
-This simulates real world eye/camera behavior where bright pixels bleed onto surrounding pixels.
+This simulates real world atmosphere and eye/camera behavior by causing bright pixels to bleed onto surrounding pixels.

 \ **Note:** When using the Mobile rendering method, glow looks different due to the lower dynamic range available in the Mobile rendering method.